Who Are We?

 How does Hope Seeds decide what varieties of vegetables to send to each site in the many different countries?

-Founders Mike and Jean Mueller have worked in agriculture and the vegetable seed industry for many years (over 80 years combined experience) and use this knowledge about variety selection and product development to customize reliable varieties for each shipment.
+Hope Seeds works with partners and organizations all over the world to select varieties that do well for the specific area they are intended and uses this information from partners to customize reliable varieties for each shipment.
 After Hope Seeds receives the seed request we review the country and any comments from the missionary to customize the selection of varieties we provide.

 How is Hope Seeds solution different than traditional feeding programs?